Working with dogs in a studio environment can be challenging for even an experienced

 should be tailored to that unique personality to achieve the best results.

-Ann O’Neill Deal is an award-winning Master Photographer, Certified Professional Photographer, and an Accredited Professional of Animal Imagery (Animal Image Makers).
+Ann O’Neill Deal is an award-winning Master Photographer, Photographic Craftsman, Certified Professional Photographer, and an Accredited Professional of Animal Imagery (Animal Image Makers).
 Ann has been a professional dog photographer for over 12 years and has more than 30 years’ experience in animal behavior, including a Master’s degree in Anthropology with a specialization in Primatology (primate behavior).
 She also shares her experience through mentoring, workshops, and speaking opportunities.
-Ann specializes in low-key fine art studio dog portraiture at Green Paws Photography.
-Along with being an Elite member of the Professional Photographers of America, she competes annually and is a four-time Medalist at the International Print Competitions and was most recently named 2021 Diamond Photographer of the Year and 2022 Grand Imaging Award Finalist.
+Ann specializes in fine art studio dog portraiture at Green Paws Photography.
+Along with being an Elite member of the Professional Photographers of America, she competes annually and is a six-time Medalist at the International Print Competitions and was named 2021 Diamond Photographer of the Year and 2022 Grand Imaging Award Finalist.

 Actually, we use animal crackers to analyze website traffic and optimize your website experience.